-When you are starting a business and want a web site, it is vitally important that you allocate a budget for it and consider it a serious part of your business plan.
+When you are starting a business and want a web site, it is vitally important that you allocate a budget for it and consider it a serious part of your business plan, here is when people start to plan what kind of service hire if is offshoring vs outsourcing, and the respective budget.
 A good, effective web site is never going to be free.
 Ok, never say “never,” but I have yet to see it happen.
 Here are a few examples of what I hear:

 1. Can you do a design first so we can see if we like it/compare it to other designers before we decide to hire you?

 Sure, if you are willing to pay for it.
 I could spend an hour giving you a rough mock-up of a design for free, but it would not be what you wanted or needed and would not really show what I could do for you.
 Creating an effective design takes hours of time, thought, and consultation.
 A designer needs to figure out your aesthetic, goals, needs, and wants.
 She needs to try different things, think through the path you want your visitors to take, and make the design not only look good, but be an effective sales tool.
 No one with any experience or expertise is going to do this for free.
 Any designer worth their salt will have a portfolio for you to browse and see what they are capable of producing.
 If you expect a designer to make a real commitment to your project and create something that will best work for you, then you need to be prepared to make the same commitment to that designer and pay them for their time.

 2. If you do a free web site for us, you will get tons of exposure, and you can add us to your portfolio!